Alcohol prohibition in India: Manipur

 Prohibition is enforced in the Imphal East, Imphal West, Thoubal and Bishnupur districts of Manipur.
 Prohibition was enforced statewide by the Raj Kumar Ranbir Singh government with effect from 1 April 1991.
 Local brews called ashaba and atingba are available in most areas, and authorities usually ignore their sale and consumption.

 In 2002, the Okram Ibobi Singh government lifted prohibition in the five hill districts of Manipur.
 The state Legislative Assembly passed the Manipur Liquor Prohibition (Amendment) Act, 2002 on 31 July 2002 lifting prohibition in the districts of Chandel, Churachandpur, Senapati, Tamenglong and Ukhrul.

-In 2015, Chief Minister Okram Ibobi Singh stated in the Manipur state assembly that the state government was looking at the option of lifting prohibition in the state, but liquor ban still continues in the state.
+In 2015, Chief Minister Okram Ibobi Singh stated in the Manipur state assembly that the state government was looking at the option of lifting prohibition in the state, but liquor ban still continued in the state.

+In December 2023, the Bharatiya Janata Party (BJP) government in the state has decided to lift the liquor ban after over 30 years.

 Tamil Nadu

-The total prohibition was introduced in Madras State when C. Rajagopalachari became Chief Minister in 1952.
-In 1971, the DMK government led by M. Karunanidhi suspended it on 30 August 1971 and allowed the sale of arrack and toddy.
-In 1983, after previous serial introduction of prohibition and its revocation the state-owned liquor distribution company TASMAC was established by the then Chief Minister M. G. Ramachandran.
+The total prohibition was introduced in Madras State when C. Rajagopalachari became Chief Minister in 1952. the DMK government led by M. Karunanidhi suspended it on 30 August 1971 and allowed the sale of arrack and toddy.
+In 1983, after the serial introduction of prohibition of the state-owned liquor distribution company TASMAC, it was introduced by the then Chief Minister M. G. Ramachandran.
 The TASMAC has a monopoly over wholesale and retail vending of alcoholic beverages.
 Since then, various prohibitions were installed in form of reduction of TASMAC shops, however, the alcohol selling is still legal.